mackdoyle/mackdoyle.github.io/_posts/2014-07-23-grunt-from-scratch-osx.markdown

 Verify that the package.json and Grunt.js files have been pulled out of Git into the root of the project on your local dev environment.
 The package.json is configured to tell NPM to install Grunt and the project’s Grunt dependencies.
 So simply run NPM install from the project root to use it.
 {% highlight python %}
-  cd `/[site_path]/wheretraveler
+  cd /[site_path]/
 	sudo npm install
 {% endhighlight %}

-###Run Grunt
+Run Grunt
 {% highlight python %}
-	# -- Change to the project root directory if not alreay there
+	# Change to the project root directory if not alreay there
-	cd `/[site_path]/wheretraveler
+	cd /[site_path]
-	# -- Run Grunt from the project root to execute the contrib processes used in the project
+	# Run Grunt from the project root to execute the contrib processes used in the project
 	grunt
 {% endhighlight %}